 The degree in Foreign Languages and Literatures is awarded after passing a final examination, to which 9 ECTS are attributed.
-The examination comprises a written paper ranging from 20 to 30,000 words, the drafting of which is supervised by a tutor.
+The final examination involves the preparation of a paper on a topic agreed with a supervisor and evaluated by a special committee, formed taking into account specific skills and disciplinary affinities.
 In agreement with the tutor, the paper may be written in either of the foreign languages studied or in Italian, even though students are required to consult and make use of reading materials that are international and not solely Italian.
 The paper may be devoted to a subject matter other than language or literature, provided that the relevant course has been taken during the BA Programme and that the work is consistent with the course of study undertaken.
 In this case, it is necessary to appoint a respondent specialised in languages or literatures.
-The final paper will be assessed by a special committee and, if necessary, discussed by the candidate in front of it; part of the discussion takes place in one of the two foreign languages studied.
+The final paper is discussed by the student before a special commission, which will evaluate it; the discussion takes place partially in the foreign language relating to the linguistic-literary area of the work, or in any case in the language most similar to the topics discussed.
 The same rules apply for international students.